-Independent School Act (PDF) section 4 and Schedule
+Independent School Act (PDF) Section 4 and Schedule

 Policy in full

-All British Columbia independent schools must meet the requirements specified in the Independent School Act (PDF), and Regulations, Minister's Orders and Inspector's Orders under the Independent School Act.
+All British Columbia independent schools must meet the requirements specified in the Independent School Act (PDF), and Regulations, Minister's Orders and Inspector's Orders.
 The procedures below set out the steps that must be taken to establish an independent school.
-Please note that the Ministry of Education is not currently entering into Distributed Learning Agreements for new distributed learning schools.
+This is an annual cycle, leading to a September school opening.
+Mid-year school start-ups will not be considered.

 Procedures related to policy